Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 ![](images/selection_cuda_strong_comp.png)
 ![](images/selection_cuda_strong_comm.png)

+Given I had limited time due to trying multiple implementations of selection sort and radix sort, the times were obtained directly from the CALI file and put into Excel to generate the graphs rather than using a Jupyter notebook to parse and generate plots.

 #### Communication
 With weak scaling communication, increasing the number of threads does not significantly affect the runtimes for all the input sizes.
 The runtimes gets tripled every time the input size is quadrupled (2^4).
 With strong scaling communication, the runtimes increase for increasing threads till 2^9 threads before falling significantly for all the input types except random.